jryans/jryans.github.com/source/blog/cv.markdown

 </div>

-  - Explored correctness of VPN software through symbolic execution and formal verification in cooperation with Prof. George Candea’s lab
+  - Explored correctness of VPN software through symbolic execution and formal verification using KLEE, Z3, and LLVM in cooperation with Prof. George Candea’s lab
   - Took courses in decentralized systems, concurrent algorithms, and machine learning